nipunasahanmahaliyana/nipunasahanmahaliyana/README.md

 # Hello, People!
 I am Nipuna Sahan Mahaliyana 👋

-I'm [@nipunasahanmahaliyana](https://github.com/nipunasahanmahaliyana), an enthusiastic individual passionate about technology and its endless possibilities.
+An enthusiastic individual passionate about technology and its endless possibilities.

 ## About Me